cite-architecture/dse/shared/src/main/tut/cex.md

 ---

-To serialize DSE data in CEX, first define one or more collections with the three required  properties, then include a `#datamodels` section declaring that your collection follows the DSE data model.
+To serialize DSE data in CEX, define each DSE collection with the three properties `passage`, `imageroi` and `surface`, in addition to the required properties for idetnifying URN and human-readable label.
+Then include in your CEX a `#datamodels` section declaring that your collection follows the DSE data model.
 The following example illustrates these two blocks of a CEX source:

     #!citeproperties